Nirṛti: Vedic goddess

-Dikpala
+Puranic god—Dikpala

 A painting of Nirṛta riding a man and accompanied by servants, c.
 1820.

 According to some scholars and authors, the goddess Nirṛti transformed into a male in later Hindu mythology and became a dikpala.
 Nirṛti is regarded as the guardian of the southwest direction.

 Nirṛti is sometimes included as one of the rudras and described as the son of Sthanu.
 Varying descriptions of the god Nirṛti are found in different scriptures.
 According to the Agamas, Nirrti is dark-skinned with a large body and draped in yellow garments.
 His vahana is either a man or a lion.
 The Vishnudharmottara Purana states that Nirṛti has a terrific appearance with ill-looking eyes, gaping mouth, and exposed teeth.
 The same scripture also gives a varying account that Nirṛti's vahana is a donkey and he holds a danda (a large staff) in his hands.
 The Vishnudharmottara Purana also mentions that Nirṛti has four consorts named Devi, Krishnangi, Krishavandana and Krishnapasha.
 According to the scripture Devi-Bhagavata Purana, Nirṛti resides in a city named Krishnajana, which is located in the southwestern part of Mount Meru.
 The city is said to have an area of 2500 yojanas.